 But you’re wondering …

-How do you know your savings in an insurance policy is secure and safe?
+How do you know your savings in an insurance policy are secure and safe?
 How strong is the life insurance industry really?
 Could my insurer go out of business?
-What happens in the worst case scenario?
+What happens in the worst-case scenario?
 And how do I use life insurance company ratings to double-check my life insurance purchase to guarantee I’m making the most secure financial move?

 Today, we’ll dig deep and answer these astute and pressing questions.